jrmolin/py-mcp-collection/filesystem-operations-mcp/README.md

 Optional command-line arguments:
 - `--root-dir`: The allowed filesystem paths for filesystem operations.
 Defaults to the current working directory for the server.
-- `--max-size`: The maximum size of a result in bytes before throwing an exception.
-Defaults to 400 kb.
-- `--serialize-as`: The format to serialize the response in.
-Defaults to json (options: json, yaml).
 - `--mcp-transport`: The transport to use for the MCP server.
 Defaults to stdio (options: stdio, sse, streamable-http).

 Note: When running the server, the `--root-dir` parameter determines the base directory for all file operations.
 Paths provided to the tools are relative to this root directory.
-During testing, the server's working directory was observed to be the repository root `/Users/billeaston/Documents/repos/py-mcp-collection/filesystem-operations-mcp`.
-Directory listing tools (`directory_list`, `directory_preview`, `directory_read`) when starting from the root (`.`) appear to be scoped to the server's root directory and its subdirectories.

 ### Available Tools